 BSc Architecture & Masters Architecture

-Bryan has 20 years studying and practicing design, studying Architecture in Glasgow, Eindhoven and Melbourne.
+Bryan has 20 years experience in multi-disciplinary design practices, and studied Architecture & Design in Glasgow, Eindhoven and Melbourne.

 After a 15yr career as a dancer with the Australian Ballet, Vivienne found herself with the rare opportunity to start things over again and learn a new craft.
 Photography and woodworking were long standing interests.
 Woodworking however was a perfect mix of physicality and artistry.